Now on view

 Kaelin Palcu

-This show is meant to function as an active inquiry – Examining what’s been taken, stripped, wanting to understand how to rebuild, how to find sanctuary, how to grow into something bigger, how to claim agency while accepting the consequences for the moral ambiguity that often occurs as a result of the claiming.
+Thomas VanDyke Gallery is very pleased to present What Did You Take?, a collaborative exhibition by artists Jill Miyabara, Shiori Mori, and Kaelin Palcu.
+Having met during their studies at the Florence Academy of Art and later reconnecting in New York, they found themselves engaging in the same dialogue both personally and professionally.
+This show is meant to function as an active inquiry, examining what’s been taken, stripped, wanting to understand how to rebuild, how to find sanctuary, how to grow into something bigger, how to claim agency while accepting the consequences for the moral ambiguity that often occurs as a result of the claiming.
+What will it take to articulate their work so it’s embraced, what will people take away from the experience of viewing it?
+The works in this show are a mediation on these questions and an invitation, a conduit for curiosity.

 Miyabara's work delves into the experience of dehumanization.
 Assault can lead to feeling stripped of agency, powerlessness and being reduced to "just a body."
-Each sculpture in this installation is emblematic of a woman familiar with this – the complete erasure of identity and the irrecoverable loss resulting from it.
+Each sculpture in this installation is emblematic of a woman familiar with this, the complete erasure of identity and the irrecoverable loss resulting from it.

-The work, titled ‘Bigger than I want to be”, aims to communicate both harm and a path to healing.
+The work, titled Bigger Than I Want to Be, aims to communicate both harm and a path to healing.
 What was lost as a byproduct of violence can perhaps never be recovered.
 But one can shape-shift, turn into something new by connecting to those who have shared this experience.
 The solace, from Miyabara’s perspective, is in transforming into something bigger, in spite of what’s been taken.